corrode/corrode.github.io/content/blog/hardening-rust/index.md

 Also, setting a hook is a great way to perform cleanup operations.
 Before the process potentially terminates, you might want to flush logs, close network connections, or notify other systems that this instance is going down.

-But be careful these hooks run in an already-compromised environment, so avoid operations that could themselves panic.
+But be careful—these hooks run in an already-compromised environment, so avoid operations that could themselves panic.

 Also remember that panic hooks only run for unwinding panics.
 If your program is configured to abort on panic, or if the panic is caused by a stack overflow or out-of-memory condition, your hook won't execute.